Star-triangle dualities and supersymmetric improved bifundamentals: limits of the star-triangle duality

 If we instead take a positive real mass (we take $\D\to \D -s$ and $\vec X \to \vec X - s$ with $s\to +\infty$) the effect is to integrate out the flavor reducing the CS level of the gauge node, therefore leaving two $FT_N$ theories glued with zero superpotential and zero CS level, which then fuse to an Identity wall as in subsection \ref{sec:idwalls}.\footnote{ We need to use twice the property \eqref{brft}.
 Once with $U = -s$ to cancel the divergent FI produced by the real mass deformation and the second time with $U=\D$ to produce: $_{\vec{X}+\D} \mathbb{I}^{(U)}_{\vec{Y}} (\tau) $.
 We also use that $e^{ \pm i \pi U (\sum_{j=1}^N Y_j - \tfrac{1-N}{2}\tau)} Z_{FC^\pm }^{(N)} (\vec{X}, \vec{Y}, \tau ,\D ) =Z_{FC^\pm }^{(N)} (\vec{X}+U, \vec{Y}, \tau ,\D+U) $, which can be deduced from the expression for the partition function in \eqref{eq:FC+_parfun} and \eqref{eq:FC-_parfun} . } The identity expressing this propoerty is:

 This is the result anticipated at the end of Section \ref{sec:FC}.

 \acknowledgments We are grateful to Anant Shri, Gabriel Pedde Ungureanu and Simone Rota for comments on the draft and collaboration on related topics.
-SB and SP are partially supported by the MUR-PRIN grant No. 2022NY2MXY.
+SP and SB are partially supported by the MUR-PRIN grant No. 2022NY2MXY (Finanziato dall’Unione europea- Next Generation EU, Missione 4 Componente 1 CUP H53D23001080006).